-“An end-user assessment is key to successful deployment.
+“An end-user assessment is key to a successful deployment.
 It not only gathers hard data for sizing but also gives an organization the chance to set or reset expectations,” says Humble.

 When determining goals, you might want to consider the following:

-- Increase the performance of application workloads by integrating hybrid cloud and networks closely connected to end users
+- Increase the performance of application workloads by integrating hybrid cloud and networks closely connected to end-users

 - Reduce complexity by running enterprise resource planning systems in a hybrid cloud environment